Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise: Reflection point spread function

+For a \textit{sparse} scattering medium like the present volcano in the considered frequency range, the reflectivity of the medium can be expressed as follows at each depth $z$:

+with $\delta$, the Dirac distribution, $\bm{\rho}_s$, the position of the $s^{{th}}$ scatterers at depth $z$ and $\gamma_s$, its reflectivity.
+Injection Eq.~\ref{sparse} into Eq.~12 of the accompanying paper, the RPSF at each scatterer position $\bm{\rho}_s$ can be expressed as follows:

 Therefore, the energy spreading in the vicinity of each scatterer position shall enable one to probe the spatial extension of the PSF.
-As the scatterer position is \textit{a priori} unknown, the RPSF is, in practice, probed by considering the antidiagonal whose common mid-point exhibits the maximum confocal signal.
+As the scatterer positions are \textit{a priori} unknown, the RPSF is, in practice, probed by considering the antidiagonal whose common mid-point exhibits the maximum confocal signal.